 For certain individuals who desire a steady income stream while benefitting from an income tax deduction, a CRAT provides a valuable gifting tool.
 To establish a CRAT, an individual gives a gift of cash or property to an irrevocable trust and simultaneously designates an individual or individuals to receive streams of income for life while naming a charity as the remainder beneficiary of the trust.
 Upon the death of the designated individual, the remaining property passes outright to the tax exempt organization.
 A CRAT allows the donor to receive a current income tax deduction while making a philanthropic difference.

 Taxes – Do Not Be Afraid, Charities Can Help!

 Aside from the warm and fuzzy feeling one receives from making a charitable donation, a donation to a tax exempt organization results in possible income tax and estate tax deductions.
 For every $1 an individual gives to charity, that person’s adjusted gross income is decreased by 50%.
 In addition, most gifts of tangible personal property produce an income tax deduction as well.
 There are also ways to decrease one’s estate tax liability by making provisions for tax exempt organizations.

 Charitable giving is an extremely important aspect of the world in which we live, and as stated previously, all gifts make a difference.
-Just remember, no gift is too small and you do not have to be Warren Buffett to provide charitable benefits!
+Just remember, no gift is too small and you do not have to be Bill Gates to provide charitable benefits!